To purchase Polka Dot crypto you are going to need

 Now it’s time to actually buy some DOT!
 The process for placing a buy order will vary depending on the exchange you are using, but it typically involves searching for the DOT market or trading pair, entering the amount of DOT you want to buy, and selecting a payment method.

 Now, exchanges will often have two versions.
 A retail version and a “pro” version.
 The retail versions are easier to operate.
 You just search for DOT, select it, enter the amount you want and click on “buy”.

 But the retail interface is way more expensive than the pro versions.
 If you just want to get your job done and don’t plan on trading much then you might just go ahead and pay the heftier fee.
 However, the pro version is nothing to be scared of.

 How to get Polkadot on the pro version of crypto exchanges

 Most exchanges look very very similar.
-Especially the ones that originate from Asia: Binance, Kucoin, Mexc, OKX, Huobi, Crypto.com etc. They all have a very similar design.
-The US- based ones: Kraken and Coinbase have a slightly different interface but the steps are the same.
+Especially the ones that originate from Asia: Binance, Kucoin, Mexc, OKX, Huobi, Crypto.com, etc. They all have very similar designs.
+The US-based ones: Kraken and Coinbase have slightly different interfaces but the steps are the same.

-Here is what is looks like on Binance.
+Here is what it looks like on Binance.

 The alternative is to set a limit order.
 A limit order is an order to buy or sell a security at a specific price or better.
 So if you set a limit order of $10 for DOT it means your order won’t go through unless the price of DOT is less than or equal to $10.

-For infrequent trades and small amounts don’t worry too much on choosing between the 2 options.
+For infrequent trades and small amounts don’t worry too much about choosing between the 2 options.
 I usually place a market order.